huangwb8/GSClassifier.principle/docs/Flowchart.md

 ### Data Processing

 For each dataset, RNA expression matrix would be normalized internally (**Raw Matrix**) so that the expression data of the samples in the dataset were comparable and suitable for subtype identification.
-As demonstrated in Figure \@ref(fig:flowchart), the **Subtype vector** is identified based on independent cohorts instead of a merged matrix with batch effect control technologies.
+As demonstrated in Figure \@ref(fig:flowchart), the **Subtype Vector** is identified based on independent cohorts instead of a merged matrix with batch effect control technologies.
 More details about batch effect control are discussed in \@ref(batch-effect).

 There is no standard method to figure out subtype vectors.
 It depends on the Gene Expression Profiles (GEPs) used, the biological problems or ideas of researchers.
 For **Pan-immune Activation and Dysfunction (PAD)** subtypes, the GEPs, **Pan-Immune Activation Module (PIAM)** and **Pan-Immune Dysfunction Genes (PIDG)**, are biologically associated and suitable for calling four sutbypes (PIAM^high^PIDG^high^, PIAM^high^PIDG^low^, PIAM^low^PIDG^high^, and PIAM^low^PIDG^low^).<!--这里描述有待改进--> Theoretically, we can also use a category strategy like low/medium/high, but more evidences or motivations are lacked for chasing such a complex model.